Support Is Not An Option. It’s Essential!

 Online Support Groups — online round-the-clock, worldwide.

 I participated in an in-person support group in Toronto, and despite that being absolutely great, online groups surpassed it for me with their vast membership, daily “affirmations,” broad knowledge — and almost-instant feedback on every topic, with lots of participation from every part of the world, at any time of day.
 There is nothing else comparable.
 It’s an avenue I did not expect to be beneficial, but is by far the best resource I have ever found.

-Although I am no “fan” of Facebook, the best 24-7 online support groups I know of are there.
-The members are real people, carers in the thick of things.
+My favourite 24-7 online support groups are on Facebook.
+The members are real people, in the thick of things.
 The information can be raw and emotional.
-Nevertheless, I have found it to be an incredible and unbeatable source of information, camaraderie and compassion.
+Nevertheless, I have found it to be an unbeatable source of information, camaraderie and compassion.

-To do this, you will need to have a typical Facebook profile, and the group administrator has to accept you into the group.
-It is not as intimidating as you might think, and you can join and just see what people are saying, if you prefer: you do not have to actively participate, although that is the best part, in my view.
+These groups are easy to join.
+You will just need to have a typical Facebook profile, and answer a couple of simple questions to be accepted.
+It is not as intimidating as you might think, and you can join and just see what people are saying.
+You do not have to actively participate, although that is the best part, in my view.
 I highly recommend joining.

-For spouses, the LBD Caring Spouses Yahoo group run by Rosemary Gerber-Dawson, Jeff Maruna and Pat Snyder should be explored.
-Since so many care partners are married to the person with LBD, this is an excellent resource.
-It is also a members only site, so you have to sign up to view or participate in the discussions.
+For spouses, the LBD Caring Spouses group run by Rosemary Gerber-Dawson, Jeff Maruna and Pat Snyder should be explored.
+It’s email-based, so you don’t need to join Facebook.
+Since so many care partners are married to the person with LBD, this is an excellent resource, and has over 1,000 participants as of June 2019.
+As a members-only group, you have to sign up to view or participate in the discussions.

 Face-to-face Support Groups.